A hand holding a round shape with an IP location pin above it

 First off, don’t panic!
 All hope isn’t lost.
 The first thing you should do is change your IP address.
 This usually involves changing your network: you can contact your ISP and ask for a new plan with a different IP or change ISPs altogether.
 As long as your network changes, you should get a new IP.

 Once you have a new IP address, you should take measures to ensure it doesn’t get leaked again.
-Using a premium VPN service like Surfshark is the best way to do so.
-Simply connecting to a VPN server is enough to hide your IP from any third parties.
+Using a trusted VPN service like Surfshark is the best way to do so.
+Simply connecting to a VPN server is enough to hide your IP from third parties.
 Just make sure not to use free VPNs, as they might not be able to protect you online.

 In conclusion: hide your IP from peeping eyes